mareksuscak/asus-pce-n53-linux/README.md

 ## Seeing Compile Errors?

 Some users have had success compiling this driver after [making minor changes](https://github.com/mareksuscak/asus-pce-n53-linux/issues/4#issue-215234424) to the source code which normally result in a compile error.

+## Contributors

+These are people who contributed to this project free of charge.
+I'm thankful and grateful for your generosity guys.

+@jsuann